 Gordon & MacPhail is an independent bottler and distiller founded in 1895.
 Its headquarters are located in Elgin, in northeast Scotland.

-Over the last 120 years, G & M—as the company is known—has established strong relationships with producers all over Scotland.
+G & M—as the company is known—has established strong relationships with producers all over Scotland.
 Their oak barrels are sent the most prestigious distilleries to be filled with different whiskies, and subsequently, they are stored for many years at the distillery of origin or in their cellars in Elgin.

 These oak barrels are carefully removed and regularly reviewed until they achieve the desired standards.
 It’s a job that requires patience, as it is a slow and parsimonious process which cannot be rushed.